chickenbellyfin/taserver-docker/README.md

 $ for i in {0..10}; do ./start_taserver.sh -d arena_settings -p $((i*2)) ; done
 ```

+- If you start a server without specifying the `-d` flag, it will start with the default settings from [taserver](https://github.com/Griffon26/taserver/tree/master/data/gamesettings/ootb) and appear as "My Custom OOTB Server".

+- If you start a server with `-d` and the directory does not exist, it will be created and the default `serverconfig.lua` will be copied into it.
+You can edit that file and restart the server to make changes.

-### restart a server
+### Restart a Server
-Restarting a server is useful to pick up new config changes or fix some unknown problem
+Restarting a server is useful to pick up new config changes or fix some unknown problem.
 ```
 # containers are named taserver_$CONFIGDIR_$PORTOFFSET
 $ docker restart taserver_my_server_0